Náutico Futebol Clube

 Náutico Futebol Clube, commonly referred to as Náutico de Roraima, Náutico-RR or simply Náutico is a Brazilian professional club based in Boa Vista, Roraima founded on 22 December 1962.
-It competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Roraimense, the top flight of the Roraima state football league.
+It competes in the Campeonato Roraimense, the top flight of the Roraima state football league.

 History

 The club was founded on 22 December 1962.
-Náutico finished as runners-up in the Campeonato Roraimense in 2010, and one of its players, named Robemar was one of the two top goal scorers of the competition.
+Náutico finished as runners-up in the Campeonato Roraimense in 2010, and one of its players, Robemar Silva de Moura, was the join top goal scorer of the competition.
 They competed in the Série D in 2012, when they were eliminated in the First Stage of the competition.
 Náutico won the Campeonato Roraimense after beating São Raimundo in the final.
 The club is competing in the 2013 Série D.